Skip to main contentSkip to main content

 If it has been 3 to 4 weeks: Send a single, brief check-in message to the recruiter on LinkedIn or reply to the last email thread you had with them.
 Keep it to two sentences.
 Something like: "Hi [Name], I noticed my application is still under consideration for [Role].
 I am still very interested and wanted to see if there are any updates on next steps."
 That is it.
 No pressure, no desperation, no wall of text.

 If it has been 5+ weeks with no response: Send the closure email.
 Yes, I mean it.
+If it results in a rejection, considering expert tech career coaching is highly recommended to figure out why your applications are stalling.
 Across all the job searches I have coached, the candidates who sent a direct closure message (essentially asking for a definitive yes or no) got a response nearly 50% of the time.
 Because recruiters procrastinate on rejections, but they respond to closure requests.
 We have the exact word-for-word scripts ready for you: see our Ghosted After Interview Email Scripts for templates that consistently get replies.

 Frequently Asked Questions